rikivols/spx-seasonality/README.md

 python index.py
 ```
 ## Configuration
+* create config.json file with the structure of the config-template.json
 #### For running website locally:
 * Change the variable test in the index.py to 1
 * Run the index and go to the url http://127.0.0.1:8050/